Powercall-AI/powercall.pt/content/_index.md

     # feature item loop
     - name : "Cloud Support"
       icon : "fas fa-cloud"
       content : "Works on cloud or on premises.
-Come talk with us for the supported call center integrations list."
+Come talk with us and find out our supported call center integrations list."

 ######################### Service #####################